Train a machine learning model to classify images, and add it to your Core ML app.

 Automate the Process of Building an Image Classifier

-MLImage instance to train a useful image classifier with very little code or machine learning expertise, as described in the sections above.
-However, if you need to script the process of training a model, use an
+You can use Create ML to train a useful image classifier with very little code or machine learning expertise, as described in the sections above.
+However, you can also use an

-MLImage instance and provide it to the classifier’s
+MLImage instance with that directory and provide it to the image classifier’s